Dr. Zoe Pearson

 human-environment geography, political geography, feminist geography, drug studies, Latin American Studies in hemispheric context, qualitative methodology and research design

 Zoe Pearson is a human geographer with a background in geography and feminist studies.
-Her current research examines the politics of illegal drug control and their impacts on people and the environment in Bolivia and Central America.
-She has also done research in Ecuador on the relationship between oil extraction, conservation, and local communities.
-More broadly, Dr. Pearson's research and teaching interests include nature-society relations & theory, political ecologies of health, the geopolitics of illegal drug control, feminist studies, social & environmental justice, conservation & environmental change, and resource conflicts in the Americas.
+Her research examines the politics of illegal drug control and their impacts on people and the environment in Bolivia and Central America; and resource extraction and conflicts in Ecuador surrounding oil, bamboo, and conservation.
+More broadly, Dr. Pearson's research and teaching interests include nature-society relations & theory/political ecology, the geopolitics of illegal drug control, feminist studies, social & environmental justice, conservation & environmental change, and resource politics in the Americas.

 Dr. Pearson is interested in advising graduate students who want to study critical approaches to human-environment relations, human geography, illicit drug studies, and social and political themes in the Western Hemisphere.